-Spanking a baby is the wrong technique to discipline or make a baby behave well.
-It can turn out to be traumatic or counterproductive and affect the mental development of the baby.
-The American Academy of Pediatrics advises against spanking and using other harmful tactics to control children (1).
+Spanking babies is an unsuitable technique for disciplining or teaching a behavior.
+It can be traumatic, counterproductive, and affect normal mental development.
+The American Academy of Pediatrics (AAP) warns of the impact of spanking and using other harmful tactics to control children (1).

-Keep reading as we tell you the harmful impacts of spanking a baby and suggest some positive behavior reinforcement options to control your baby’s behavior.
+Read on to know the harmful impacts of spanking babies and a few positive behavior reinforcement methods to manage your baby’s behavior.

 Why Spanking Babies Is Harmful

 A longitudinal study of 2,788 families with newborns conducted by the University of Michigan found that spanking babies is surprisingly common.
 The study found that some parents spank babies as young as one year of age (2).